 Program Guidelines

-Competition: The competition is open to Illinois high school seniors and is sponsored by a CBAI member bank; it is not based on financial need.
-Students must be U.S. citizens and residents of Illinois.
-Student bank employees, plus the immediate families of any bank’s employees, board members, and CBAI employees, are ineligible.
-Students are asked to write a one-page essay theme (not to exceed one page in length), double-spaced using the font Times New Roman with 10-12-point size.
-Do not submit your essay to more than one bank, or you will be disqualified.
+Competition: The competition is open to Illinois high school seniors who are sponsored by a CBAI member bank; it is not based on financial need.
+Students must be U.S. citizens and Illinois residents.
+Student bank employees, plus the immediate families of any bank employees, board members, and CBAI employees, are ineligible.
+Students are asked to write a one-page essay on the theme (not to exceed one page in length); double-spaced using the font Times New Roman with 10-12-point size.
+Please don't submit your essay to more than one bank, or you will be disqualified.

-Researching the Essay: Contestants will find that the most meaningful research about the subject will be gained from a tour of a local community bank and an interview with a bank officer.
+Researching the Essay: Contestants will find the most meaningful research on the subject in a tour of a local community bank and an interview with a bank officer.

 Entry Assignment